harsh08hc/ETH-AVAX-Module-4/README.md

-Certainly!
-Here's an example README file for the `DegenToken` contract you provided:

 # DegenToken

 DegenToken is an ERC20 token contract that allows users to mint, transfer, burn tokens, and redeem tokens for non-fungible tokens (NFTs).
 The contract includes functionality for managing NFT types, limits, and claiming.